Day 1

 Gobi

-Through the Gobi Desert to Mongolia
+Through the Gobi desert to Mongolia

 By lunchtime, we’ve reached the Chinese-Mongolian border and will change to our private train.
 At Erlian, there will be a chance to wander in the colourful border market before the train makes its way across the vast Gobi desert and the Mongolian steppe.